davewhiteland/compsci-superbasics/collections/_hardware/wifi-and-bluetooth.md

 to is provided by a WiFi _access point_ (or _hotspot_), which is itself connected to the network router.
 In domestic settings, the router and access point are often the same physical device.
-Effectively, WiFi is the wireless alternative to using an [ethernet cable]({{ site.baseurl }}/hardware/connections).
+Effectively, WiFi is the wireless alternative to using an [Ethernet cable]({{ site.baseurl }}/hardware/connections).

 There are different versions of WiFi, but they are all  managed by a consortium of manufacturers that need to comply to agreed standards in order to display the WiFi Alliance logo.

 Although you're technically connecting to the _local area network_, often you join the WiFi in order to access the internet.
 If this works, it is because the local network is itself connected, via its router, to the external services of an ISP (Internet Service Provider).
 It also follows that it's possible to to connect to the WiFi but not be able to access the internet.
-This might happen is the local network's outgoing connection is broken, or its firewall is preventing traffic flowing back to your machine.
+This might happen if the local network's outgoing connection is broken, or its firewall is preventing traffic flowing back to your machine.